-We have limited experience in sales and marketing of our products and, as a result, may be unable to successfully commercialize our products.
+We have limited experience in sales and marketing of our products and, as a result, may be unable to successfully increase sales of our products.

 We have limited experience in sales and marketing of our products.
 Our ability to achieve profitability depends on our ability to attract customers for our products.
-Although sales and marketing personnel have considerable industry experience and have engaged in marketing activities for our products, we may be unable to effectively market our products.
+We may be unable to effectively market our products.
 To perform sales, marketing, distribution and customer support successfully, we will face a number of risks, including:

-- our ability to attract, retain and manage the sales, marketing and service personnel necessary to commercialize and gain market acceptance for our technology; - the time and cost of establishing a specialized sales, marketing and service force for a particular application, which may be difficult to justify in light of the revenue generated; and - our sales, marketing and service force may be unable to initiate and execute successful commercialization activities.
+- · our ability to attract, retain and manage the sales, marketing and service personnel necessary to expand market acceptance for our technology; - the time and cost of maintaining and growing a specialized sales, marketing and service force for a particular application, which may be difficult to justify in light of the revenue generated; and - · our sales, marketing and service force may be unable to initiate and execute successful commercial activities.